kalgumaei/europeana-mdic/README.md

                               --executor-memory 2g\
                                data_transform.py
 ```
-2) **Through main menu options:** to run the application frequently and interact with indices options, we have written the code in the file `submit_menu.py` as an end point entry for submitting the jobs easily and dealing with the indices (overwrite, append, add replicas, and so on).
-This can be done easily by running the command:
+2) **Through main menu options:** to run the application frequently and interact with indices options, we have written the code in the file `submit_menu.py` as an end point entry for submitting the jobs easily and dealing with indices (overwrite, append, add replicas, and so on).
+This can be done easily by running the command on the master node command line:
 ```
 $ python3 submit_menu.py
 ```
-on the master node command line and then follow the main menu options:
+The following main menu options will appear:
 ```
-                      1- Indexing documents
+                      1- Index metadata instances
-                      2- Calculating document IC scores
+                      2- Calculate IC scores
-                      3- Adding original index replicas
+                      3- Add replicas (orginal index)
-                      4- Adding result index replicas
+                      4- Add replicas (results index)
-                      5- Exit
+                      5- Exit application

 ```
-Note: The jobs are dependant, so you should run the first two options in order 1 then 2.
+Note: The first two options are dependant, so you should run the _data transformation_ job (option 1) and then the _IC scoring_ job (option2) in order.

 Here is an example of data_transform output:
 ```